The measures that CFL are taking to prevent COVID-19

 Despite the pandemic situation, the CFL provide transport by train and bus, while implementing measures to protect their staff and customers on a daily basis.

-In order to protect CFL staff on the front line on the ground, in particular station managers, train drivers, train attendants and bus drivers or any other CFL staff performing tasks that do not allow for the systematic keeping of a safe distance, disinfecting means, masks or gloves have been distributed to the respective departments.
+In order to protect CFL staff on the front line on the ground, in particular station managers, train drivers, train attendants and bus drivers or any other CFL staff performing tasks that do not allow for the systematic keeping of a distance from other people, disinfecting means, masks or gloves have been distributed to the respective departments.

 It is also recommended that staff and passengers on the platforms keep a distance of 2 metres from their fellow passengers to prevent the spread of the virus.